hachmannlab/chemlg/README.md

 ChemLG documentation can be found here https://hachmannlab.github.io/chemlg

 ## Installation and Dependencies:
 The dependencies for ChemLG are OpenBabel and MPI4Py.
 It is recommended that these two dependencies are installed in a virtual environment prior to installing ChemLG.
-They can be installed via the conda installer:
+We suggest the following conda installations:

     conda create --name my_chemlg_env python=3.6